|

 side-effect that the middle rotor steps twice

-(on successive key presses)
+(on two successive key presses)

 if the leftmost wheel also makes a step.
 This phenomena,